-Information was collected from the sources listed in Section 4.1 regarding historic resources in the rural area of concern within the area of potential effects.
+Information was collected from the sources listed in Section 4.1, Relevant Data or Information Sources, regarding historic resources in the rural area of concern within the APE.
 The list of resources that resulted from this effort was used as the basis for a rural windshield reconnaissance survey.
-The survey was conducted in February and July of 2006, and covered areas within the area of potential effects not included in the urban windshield reconnaissance survey along U.S. 50.
+The survey was conducted in February and July of 2006, and covered areas within the APE not included in the urban windshield reconnaissance survey along US 50.

 The primary tool used to identify existing resource types was a field reconnaissance survey (i.e., rural windshield reconnaissance survey).
 During this survey, several previously recorded historic resources were observed and recorded for the project.
-Additionally, other rural area historic resource types were identified and documented.
+Additionally, other rural area cultural resource types were identified and documented.